rayvn-42/Logic-Simulator/README.md

 ## Features

-- Simulates basc logic gates (AND, OR, NOT, NAND, XOR)
+- Simulates basic logic gates (AND, OR, NOT, NAND, XOR)
 - Implements a **SR Latch** for sequential logic
 - 1-Bit and 4-Bit Binary Adder
 - CLI-based user interaction